mkleung/mkleung.github.io/src/posts/10-08-2019-gatsby-1/getting-started-with-gatsby.md

 There are several features that gatsby incorporates into its framework such as precaching, image optimization and pre-rendered markup.

 Finally, I can host the whole application in Netlify on the free tier which saves on hosting.
 Thus, the domain name is the only cost I incur while creating my own webpage.
-Additionally, every time I push to github, netlify automatically deploys the changes live.

-Pros:
-- You can create a website for FREE using gatsby by hosting it on github and netlify but you'll only have to pay for the domain name.
-- Prerendered images
-- No page reloads (built on React Js)

-Cons:
-- Blogging is not really efficient
+Additionally, netlify is compatible with all static site generators.

 ### Step 1.
 Install Gatsby